-Example 4.1 In the location interface related to the ATM (depicted in the left-hand side below), the event that is being required is self-evident and, as we shall see in the next section, refers to the business activity for which we have already defined coordination laws.
-When this interface is instantiated, this event can be refined in many different ways depending on the actual machine at which the business activity is being performed: the pressing of a button in the keyboard, the filling of a menu on the screen, and so on.
-The parameter of the event will also need to be provided on instantiation.
+The event that is being required is self-evident and, as we shall see in the next section, refers to the business activity for which we have already defined coordination laws.
+When this interface is instantiated, this event can be refined in many different ways depending on the actual machine at which the business activity is being performed: the pressing of a button in the keyboard, the filling of a menu on the screen, etc. The parameter of the event will also need to be provided on instantiation.